aws-samples/aws-ambit-scenario-designer-ue4/docs/user-guide/docs-source/spawn-with-houdini.md

 Ambit provides a tool to enable easy placement and randomization of your Houdini Obstacles.
 This tool is called **Spawn with Houdini** actor and operates very similarly to the [Spawn on Surface](/spawn-on-surface/) Ambit Spawner.

+> ⚠️ **Important:** This spawner type leverages the Houdini Engine.
+Be sure you have installed both the Houdini Engine and the Houdini plugin for Unreal before using this tool.
+See the [Setup](../setup) section of this user guide for instructions.

 ## Using Spawn with Houdini

 The **Spawn with Houdini** works very similarly to the [Spawn on Surface](/spawn-on-surface/).
 The main difference being that you can trigger the generate by the *Generate Obstacles* button while in the editor, and can specify Houdini Digital Assets to be selected as what to spawn.